01Sample auditInspect the output

 Needs review

-Any recommendation, timeline, client promise, risk call, price point, or unsupported claim.
+Any recommendation, timeline, client promise, or risk call.
+Any price point or unsupported claim needs review too.

 03